-Found in 12 Collections and/or Records:
+Found in 13 Collections and/or Records:

 John Davison was a prolific composer who taught music at Haverford College from 1959 until his death in 1999.
 Several of his compositions were performed and recorded by orchestras throughout the United States.
 Within this collection are drafts of almost all his 144 scores, as well as audio recordings of a couple dozen of his pieces.
 Thus any researcher interested in his work should start here.
 Also of note to alumni are the scores Davison saved from his students.

-Scope and Content note This collection is comprised of the single volume portfolio of sketches and photographs of Walter Hinchman.
-The portfolio includes the many of the plates used in Hinchman’s book, “Sketches & Poems.”
-The sketches were done during Hinchman’s time at a machine shop in Ohio at the end of the civil war, on a survey trip (1867-1868) for a transcontinental railway from Kansas to California, sketches of the Pennsylvania Steel Company (1869), sketches of animals, flowers, trees, people, and...
+Walter Hinchman's portfolio of sketches and photographs includes the many of the plates used in his book, “Sketches & Poems.”
+The sketches were done during Hinchman’s time at a machine shop in Ohio at the end of the Civil War and on a survey trip (1867-1868) for a transcontinental railway from Kansas to California.
+There are sketches of the Pennsylvania Steel Company (1869), animals, flowers, trees, people, and landscapes.

 The scrapbook of Isaac Shoemaker includes portraits of Shoemaker's family, including Charles Shoemaker, Elizabeth Robeson, Susan Wood, Hannah Taylor, Abraham M. Taylor, George Washington, Daniel Wheeler, and Robert Morton.
 Also includes sketches of meeting houses, plants found on his travels, and landscapes, including landscapes of South Carolina, Louisiana, western prairies, Spanish Missions in Texas, Pennsylvania, and Yosemite.